Imaging For Science and Education

 Ecological Hard Bottom Surveys within North Carolina Wind Energy Areas

-In addition to the archaeological surveys described in the project above, the UNC Coastal Studies Institute has been working with UNC Institute of Marine Sciences and NOAA’s National Centers for Coastal Ocean Science to perform ecological surevys of hard bottom sites within the wind energy areas off North Carolina.
+In addition to the archaeological surveys described in the project above, the Coastal Studies Institute has been working with Institute of Marine Sciences and NOAA’s National Centers for Coastal Ocean Science to perform ecological surevys of hard bottom sites within the wind energy areas off North Carolina.